privacysandstorm/privacysandstorm.github.io/content/privacy-sandbox/private-state-tokens/_index.md

 - **API calls:**
   - Check if trust token exists: `document.hasPrivateToken()`
   - Check if redemption record exists: `document.hasRedemptionRecord()`
-  -   - HTTP headers: `Sec-Private-State-Token`, `Sec-Private-State-Token-Lifetime`, `Sec-Private-State-Token-Version`, `Sec-Redemption-Record`
+  - HTTP headers: `Sec-Private-State-Token`, `Sec-Private-State-Token-Lifetime`, `Sec-Private-State-Token-Version`, `Sec-Redemption-Record`
-  - Issuance and redemption can be performed with Fetch and XHR requests and by embedding iframes with the `privateToken` attribute.
+  - Issuance and redemption can be performed with Fetch requests and by embedding iframes with the `privateToken` attribute.
-  - Additionally, the mechanisms include multiple new “Sec-” HTTP headers that the browser includes automatically in outgoing network requests.
+  - Additionally, the mechanism includes multiple new “Sec-” HTTP headers that the browser includes automatically in outgoing network requests.
   - The issuance and redemption server needs to set up additional encryption and guarantee mechanisms to ensure that tokens are in compliance with the mechanism requirements.
 - [Documentation](https://developers.google.com/privacy-sandbox/protections/private-state-tokens)
 - [Explainer](https://github.com/WICG/trust-token-api)